 IPS full form is the Indian Police Service.
 Indian Police Service was founded in 1948.
 There have been many renowned IPS professionals who have given their valuable contribution to the nation like India’s first Lady IPS Officer Kiran Bedi, U Sagayam, Shivdeep Lande and more.
 The controlling authority of IPS is the Ministry of Home Affairs.

-To become an IPS Officer, one has to be extraordinary.
+To become an IPS Officer, one has to be extremely passionate and driven.
 The aspirant has to do an extensive and advanced study to crack the IPS exam.
-The exam is indeed tough but if once passed with flying colours, a respectable and classy life awaits the aspirant.
+The exam is indeed tough but if once passed with flying colors, a respectable career and life await the aspirant.

 Research and Analysis Wing (R&AW)